muses-code-js/js-xmas-edition/instructions/level1.md

   TODO: 2.
 Get value from field description and validate that it is not empty, has more then 2 characters, less then 250 characters and consist only from letters and numbers.

+  If you remember from before, you used the syntax

+  `var onlyLetters = /^[A-z]+$/.test(value);`

+  to indicate that you only want letters.
+In order to define only numbers, you can add `0-9` inside the brackes, like `[A-z0-9]`.
+This allows any letter, and any number.
+You might want to allow spaces as well!

   TODO: 3.
 Now in `validateForm` how to get errors from city and description field.
 For that we will have to change our variable `error`.
 It should be